-Implementation of profit distribution during the reporting period
+Implementation of profit distribution plan

-The Company distributed a cash dividend of RMB1.
-0 per share (tax included) in accordance with the "Resolution on Profit Distribution Plan for the year 2021" approved at the 2021 annual general meeting.
+The Company distributed a cash dividend of RMB1.0 per share (tax included) in accordance with the "Resolution on Profit Distribution Plan for the Year of 2021" approved at the 2021 annual general meeting.
 The implementation of this distribution plan was completed in July 2022.